bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 4/iterator-helpers.md

 This proposal is at Stage 4 of [The TC39 Process](https://tc39.es/process-document/).

 This proposal formerly contained async as well as sync helpers.
-The async helpers have been split out to [a separate proposal](https://github.com/tc39/proposal-async-iterator-helpers).
+The async helpers have been split out to a separate proposal - [[async-iterator-helpers]].

 ## Motivation